kiedtl/roguelike/README.md

 ## License

-The game itself is licensed under the GPL v3 license.
+The game itself is licensed under the GPLv3 license.
 I may be willing to relicense certain portions if you wish to use it; contact me for details.

 The game's font is derived from [Spleen](https://github.com/fcambus/spleen) by